 They have an outstanding 42-hour battery life, long enough to last you an entire work-week without charging, and support Apple’s W1 chip for easier pairing with iOS devices.
 They have good audio reproduction and sound decent overall.
 They also have an excellent wireless range, so you shouldn’t experience audio cuts if you don’t keep your audio source directly on you.

 On the downside, they don’t have an auto-off timer, so their battery will continue to drain if you forget to turn them off.
 If you tend to forget to power off your headphones, consider the Bowers & Wilkins P5 Wireless.
 Their battery life isn’t as remarkable, but they turn off after 10 minutes of inactivity, which is a helpful feature.
-However, the Beats Solo3 have a more balanced sound and are an overall better choice for most use cases.
+However, the Beats Solo3 have a more balanced sound and are an overall better choice for most uses.

 If you would like to choose for yourself, here is the list of all our reviews for on-ear headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.